AshwinDeshpande96/Hierarchical-Softmax/README.md

 This project is mainly an implementation of Geoff Hinton's paper: [A Scalable Hierarchical Distributed Language Model](https://www.cs.toronto.edu/~amnih/papers/hlbl_final.pdf).

 In Neural Network Language Models(NNLM) with huge number of words in vocabulary, exhaustive activation functions such as Softmax are very slow.
 This paper addresses shortcomings of Softmax.
-This paper consists of mainly two ideas
+It consists of mainly two ideas
-1. Representing words as low-dimensional feature vectors - so that words with similar meaning and usage have similar feature vectors
+1. Representing words as low-dimensional feature vectors - to learn relation between words and contexts.
 2. Clustering similar words in similar components(subtree) using the feature vectors.

 In this paper Prof. Hinton talks about a clustering algorithm.
 I will define it as follows.
 (If this explanation doesn't summarise the content please go to Section 4 in the Paper)